damienbelveze/obsidian2021/ERRIE.md

 How do you work out if such or such content is reliable?

-Do you think “Deepfakes” will become ubiquitous?
+Do you think “[[Deepfake|Deepfakes]]” will become ubiquitous?
 Will they remain detectable?

 How could language models like GPT-3 affect the generation of fake news?
 Do you think they will be able one day to generate a pseudo-scientific article from the existing literature that could be accepted in a peer-reviewed journal?